SyncfusionExamples/EJ2-Spreadsheet-WebServices/Python/README.md

 ## About the Service

-A .NET class named `SpreadsheetEditor.cs` was created to handle open and save processes.
-After building and publishing this class, the resulting DLL files from the `bin` folder are referenced in the Python application (`app.py`), which acts as a wrapper web service.
+This solution integrates a .NET Standard class library with a Python web service to enable spreadsheet file operations.

+**.NET Project Structure:**
+- The core logic for opening and saving spreadsheet files is implemented in C# within a .NET Standard class library (e.g., `SpreadsheetEditor.cs`).
+- The project is managed using a solution file (`.sln`) and a project file (`.csproj`).
+- When you build and publish the .NET project, DLL files are generated in the `bin` directory.
+These DLLs contain all the compiled logic required for spreadsheet processing.

+**Integration with Python:**
+- The Python application (`app.py`) acts as a lightweight web API wrapper.
+- It uses the `pythonnet` package to load the published .NET DLLs and invoke their methods for file operations.
+- The Python code is minimal and primarily responsible for routing HTTP requests and calling the appropriate .NET methods.

 ### Workflow